MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineApplicationInstance.md

 ## SYNOPSIS
 Updates an application instance in Azure Active Directory.

-> [!NOTE]
-> This cmdlet will be deprecated.
-Please start using the new cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment).
+**Note**: This cmdlet will be deprecated.
+Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet instead.

 ## SYNTAX